NVIDIA/GenerativeAIExamples/docs/rag/configuration.md

 You set path to use this config file to be used by chain server using enviornment variable `APP_CONFIG_FILE`.
 You can do the same in [compose.env](../../deploy/compose/compose.env) and source the file.

-### Configuring docker compose file
+### Configuring docker compose file for default RAG example
-In this section, we will look into the environment variables and parameters that can be configured within the [Docker Compose](../../deploy/compose/docker-compose.yaml) YAML file.
+In this section, we will look into the environment variables and parameters that can be configured within the [Docker Compose](../../deploy/compose/docker-compose.yaml) YAML file for the default canonical example.
 Our system comprises multiple microservices that interact harmoniously to generate responses.
 These microservices include LLM Inference Server, Jupyter Server, Milvus, Query/chain server, and Frontend.

 #### LLM server Configurations
 The LLM Inference Server is used for hosting the Large Language Model (LLM) with triton backend.
 You can configure the model information using the [compose.env](../../deploy/compose/compose.env) file or by setting the corresponding environment variables.
 Here is a list of environment variables utilized by the llm inference server: